vinu0404/N8N_AI_Recruitment_Agent/README.md

 ### New Features

 - **AI-Powered Shortlisting**
-  - The system now uses AI to automatically extract the **top K candidates** from the database based on their scores.
+  - The system now uses AI to automatically extract the **Candidates whose score is greater than 7** from the database based on their scores.
   - This saves time by allowing recruiters to focus only on the best-fit candidates instead of going through all resumes.

 - **Recruiter Selection Interface**
-  - A clean and interactive **web page** displays the top K shortlisted candidates.
+  - A clean and interactive **web page** displays the shortlisted candidates whose score is greater than 7.
   - Recruiters can **select candidates** directly from this list with checkboxes.

 - **Email Notifications**